seL4/sel4-tutorials/tutorials/hello-3/hello-3.md

 Don't gloss over the globals declared before `main()` -- they're declared for your benefit so you can grasp some of the basic data structures.
-Uncomment them one by one as needed when going through the tasks.

 You'll observe that the things you've already covered in the second tutorial are filled out and you don't have to repeat them: in much the